Last Updated on 11 October 2024 by Cycloscope

 Winds mostly blow north to south, so this is the best direction to take for a bike trip in Taiwan.
 There’s an official pamphlet about cycling around Taiwan, made by the Official Tourism Board, but honestly, it’s pretty useless.

-Learn everything you need to know about cycling Taiwan!
+Learn everything you need to know about cycling in Taiwan!

 1. Start your Taiwan itinerary in Taipei

 Unless you are coming by ferry from China, you’ll probably fly in and out of Taipei.
 Taipei is a big crowded city, with a population of 8.5 million in its extended metro area.
 Taipei feels a bit like a Japanese city more than a Chinese one, with this 90s atmosphere you can also find in Tokyo.
-Indeed Taiwan has a strong relationship with Japan, maybe a way to refuse the Chinese influence.
-Have a look here for a list of things to know for your first visit in Taipei.
+Indeed Taiwan has a strong relationship with Japan, which may be a way to refuse Chinese influence.
+Have a look here for a list of things to know for your first visit to Taipei.ย

 Maybe because we saw so many cities in Asia, we didn’t particularly like Taipei, its urban area seems to us an interesting place to live in but not especially cool for travelers.
 But if you’ve never been to Japan or China you might completely disagree with this statement.

 The most interesting thing in central Taipei, besides the Taipei 101 (a skyscraper that used to be the tallest building in the world), is its bustling nightlife.
-The best night market to visit in Taipei is in Shilin district.
-Check also these 10 free things to do in Taipei.
+The best night market to visit in Taipei is in the Shilin district.
+Check also theseย 10 free things to do in Taipei.

 Where to stay in Taipei